andrewyur/kagi-dev-project/readme.md

 Actually, once I refactored everything into classes, the code became a lot more readable and easier to work with. love that!

 I decided to get rid of the option for the user to select the html attribute they want to be incorporated into the feed, because most of the time it will be textContent, or href for the article link.
 This does make it impossible to use in some edge cases, but I feel like this is a fair trade because it allows for the user to do the entire process without any knowledge of HTML/CSS.
 This will open the application up to a much larger userbase, as there are a good chunk of people who know what an rss feed is, but are not technically inclined and have little to no knowledge of html & css.

+I opted to create a db initialization script instead of directly inclduing the db file inside the version control system, because I don't need a substantial amount of seed data, and I want to be able to use the system locally without messing up the repository.